 - Known IoCs and threat signatures—an EPP uses legacy antivirus techniques to block known malware binaries and easily recognizable attack patterns.

-- Threat intelligence—EPPs leverage information based on billions of threats and threat actors, and continuously updated.
+- Threat intelligence—EPPs leverage information based on billions of threats and threat actors and are continuously updated.
 This can power capabilities like blocking traffic from known bad IPs.

-- Behavioral analysis—even if a threat does not match a known signature or traffic source, modern EPPs use machine learning algorithms to identify deviations from normal behavior, detecting when a process on the endpoint is behaving suspiciously.
+- Behavioral analysis—even if a threat does not match a known signature or traffic source, modern EPPs use machine learning algorithms to identify deviations from normal behavior, detecting when a process on the endpoint behaves suspiciously.

 Prevention And Endpoint Security Controls

-To block malware, whether file-based or fileless, an EPP uses a combination of detection techniques to identify known threats, while detecting suspicious behavior of unknown threats, and blocking or sandboxing them.
+To block malware, whether file-based or fileless, an EPP uses detection techniques to identify known threats while detecting suspicious behavior of unknown threats and blocking or sandboxing them.

-Modern EPPs have specialized ransomware prevention features, and can detect processes that exhibit suspect behavior, such as encrypting a large number of files, and immediately block them.
+Modern EPPs have specialized ransomware prevention features and can detect processes that exhibit suspect behavior, such as encrypting many files and immediately blocking them.